arkku/brightness/README.md

 ==========

-A command-line utility to programmatically adjust the brightness of displays on Mac OS X. Brightness is typically adjustable in this way only on the built-in displays of Macs.
+A command-line utility to programmatically adjust the brightness of displays on Mac OS X. Brightness is adjustable in this way only on certain displays, typically the built-in displays of Macs.

 Personally I find this useful when used together with display calibration - a simple script can restore the display to the brightness setting used